Extrapleural Pneumonectomy (EPP)

 EPP Benefits

-Despite the risks, an EPP is one of the best treatments available for patients with pleural mesothelioma.
+Despite the risks, EPP is one of the best treatments for patients with pleural mesothelioma.
 Some have even called it the "gold standard" of treatment.
 EPPs provide patients with their best chance at increasing their lifespan.

 Many pleural mesothelioma patients also experience relief from their existing symptoms.
 An EPP removes the diseased lung and all visible tumors, which can also minimize or eliminate symptoms that the cancer was causing.

 Patients who receive EPP surgery eliminate most or all of the cancer cells in their body, which slows disease progression.
-As a result, pleural mesothelioma patients who have EPP live longer with an improved quality of life.

 EPP Survival Rates